kyReid/Write-Ups/OverTheWire_Bandit.md

 +- password: 5b90576bedb2cc04c86a9e924ce42faf
 ```

-Flag: 5b90576bedb2cc04c86a9e924ce42faf
+**Flag: 5b90576bedb2cc04c86a9e924ce42faf**

-Level 30 → Level 31
+---

-**Level Goal**
+## Level 30 to 31

-There is a git repository at ssh://bandit30-git@localhost/home/bandit30-git/repo.
+There is a git repository at **ssh://bandit30-git@localhost/home/bandit30-git/repo**.
 The password for the user bandit30-git is the same as for the user bandit30.

 Clone the repository and find the password for the next level.